redpesk-labs/red-pak/QA/REDPAK.DSG.md

 When administrative request is required, the administrive configuration is used if it exists.

+### Other content of a rednode

+The **BASE** directory of a *REDNODE* is indexed by *$NODE_PATH* or *$LEAF_PATH* in configuration files.

+It contains contains at least the configuration of the *REDNODE*.

+It should also contains content specific to the *REDNODE* in a directory mounted in the *REDNODE*.
+For example, default configuration files are using the directory *$NODE_PATH/private*.

 ## Organisation of REDNODEs

-Usage analysis shows the need to be able to group isolated environments.
+Usage analysis shows the need to be able to group *REDNODE*s.
-Here are below 2 simple cases:

 ### Layered and merged configuration

-Setting up the configuration of an isolated environment, a *REDNODE*, is an engineering process that can be achieved using different ways including the below one:
+Setting up the configuration of an isolated environment, a *REDNODE*, is an engineering process that can be achieved using different methods comprising the below ones:

-1. Start with an empty environment and try to execute the targeted execution processes in it.
-When a part of the system is missing, check it and if it is really needed add it in the isolated environment and then iterate.
+1. Start with an empty *REDNODE* and try to execute the targeted execution processes in it.
+When a part of the system is missing, check it if it' i's really needed.
+If so, add it to the *REDNODE* configuration and then iterate.

 2. After analyzing the real needs of the executed processes, set the configuration and magically it works.

-3. Starting from a full featured environment, drop any features that design requirements express to be dropped.
-The processed executed in it are restricted as expected.
+3. Starting from a full featured *REDNODE*, drop any features that design requirements express to be dropped.
+Processes executed in the *REDNODE* are restricted as expected.

-4. Knowing a catalog of existing isolation environment, choose the one that best fits the requirements and use it as isolated environment setting.
+4. Knowing a catalog of existing *REDNODE*, choose the one that best fits the requirements and use its setting as initial *REDNODE* setting.

 The fourth solution is one of the most convenient, but to make it really usable, at least two features should be added altogether:

-- It should be possible to tune the basis setting to improve it.
+- It should be possible to tune the template setting used initially to improve it.

-- It should be possible to change the basis environment (for example for refinement or bug fix) in such way that it applies to all *REDNODE*s based on it.
+- It should be possible to change the template setting used initially in such way that it applies to all *REDNODE*s based on it (for example for refinement or bug fix).

-These concerns lead to concepts of layered and merge configurations.
+These concerns lead to concepts of layered and merge configurations: instead of copying the initial template setttings, build on it and when it changes, its children benefit of the changes.

 ### Grouping REDNODEs

 Isolating processes is very convenient but processes should sometime share data or communicate together.
-It is sometime interesting to define groups of processes working together but separated and isolated each another.
+It is sometime interesting to define groups of processes working togetherbut separated and isolated each another.

 The sames concepts of layered and merged configuration can also serve the purpose.

-In that case, the group shares a common configuration that isolates the group from the rest of the system and each separate process of the group refine that configuration to isolate itself from the other processes of the group.
+In that case, the group shares a common configuration that isolates the group from the rest of the system but shares a same common area for file or memory data and for services.
+Each separate process of the group refines its configuration to isolate itself from the other processes of the group.

 ### REDNODE layered hierarchy is in filesystem

+.REQUIREMENT REDPAK.DSG-R-RED-LAY-HIE-FIL
 Filesystems implement directories as a tree structure.
 That tree structure is used for implementing *REDNODE* layered structure.